 The applicant indicates they have met with DPR and prepared a plan for the public park facility for staff review on June 23, 2016.
 Further review will be done at the time of subsequent plan submissions as design of the site continues to develop.
-The Planning Board notes a typographical error in the current condition, which is corrected (train to trail) with the retention of this condition.
+Staff notes a typographical error in the current condition, which should be corrected (train to trail) with the retention of this condition.